15 Amazing Sleeping Habits of Animals

 On the other side of the mammalian sleep spectrum from sperm whales and giraffes are brown bats, which sleep about 19 hours a day.
-The nocturnal creatures snooze upside down all day, a stance born of efficiency, as it’s easier for them and their weak wings to take off from that position.
-After bats, the lengthiest daily sleepers are the armadillo, opossum, sloth, tiger, and then domestic cat.
+The nocturnal creatures snooze upside down all day, a stance born of efficiency, as it's easier for them and their weak wings to take off from that position.
+After bats, the lengthiest daily sleepers are armadillos, opossums, sloths, tigers, and then domestic cats.
 Keep that in mind next time you want to tell your feline to get a job.

 Most sharks have to keep moving constantly in order to get oxygen through their gills, while others have developed spiracles, openings behind the eye that allow them to take in oxygen while stationary.
 But generally their sleep is thought to be more of an idle state than a full-fledged shut down.
 Scientists have found that the spiny dogfish's swimming might be coordinated by the spinal cord and not the brain, which would indicate that sharks might be able to power down their noggins and continue moving after all.
 Others speculate that some white sharks might face the current while stationary, so water moves over their gills with no effort from the fish itself.

-Walruses can also sleep and swim at the same time and are basically that friend of yours who can fall asleep anywhere.
-They can hold their breath for up to five minutes and catch a nap underwater and deep sleep ashore for as many as 19 hours.
-To be fair though, they deserve it, as walruses have been known to swim continuously for up to 84 hours.
+Walruses can also sleep and swim at the same time.
+They're also basically that friend of yours who can fall asleep anywhere—they can hold their breath for up to five minutes and catch a nap underwater, or deep-sleep ashore for as many as 19 hours.
+They deserve a deep slumber though—walruses have been known to swim continuously for up to 84 hours.
 For water sleeping, walruses can inflate spaces in their bodies called pharyngeal pouches, which act as sort of a biological life jacket to keep the blubbery beasts afloat.

-It doesn’t seem like a snail would have a very taxing life, but these little slimy creatures can go on sleeping for literally years.
+It doesn't seem like a snail would have a very taxing life, but these little slimy creatures can go on sleeping for literally years.
 One particularly famous incident involved an Egyptian desert snail who was assumed dead by a British Museum staffer who affixed the snail to an identification card.
-Four years later, traces of slime were discovered on the card and the shell was put in water, where the animal crawled out.
+Four years later, traces of slime were discovered on the card, and when the staff removed the shell from the card, the animal crawled out.

 Frogs survive winter by hibernating much like their larger, furrier friends, but their feats are arguably way more incredible.
 Frogs are equipped with a kind of animal antifreeze, which means that while ice crystals may form in body cavities and under the skin, high concentrations of glucose in its vital organs prevents those essential parts from freezing.
 A partially frozen frog stops breathing and its heart ceases beating, but when the spring thaw comes and temperatures start to rise, its body resumes its functions and springs back to life.

-The sleeping habits of bears aren’t usually anything notable, except when it’s time to give birth.
-In the winter months, when pregnant mothers are deep in hibernation mode, their heart rates are slow, and they’re not eating, drinking, urinating, defecating, or exercising.
+The sleeping habits of bears aren't usually anything notable, except when it's time to give birth.
+In the winter months, when pregnant mothers are deep in hibernation mode, their heart rates slow, and they stop eating, drinking, urinating, defecating, or exercising.
 But mama bears will rouse themselves enough to do a little thing called giving birth.
 The cubs then nurse on their sleeping mom for the next few months until she wakes up and takes them out into the world.